JustJordanT/OCR-Document-Analyzer/README.md

-# .NET Document Analyzer and Organizer
+# .NET AI Document Analyzer and Organizer

 ## Project Overview
 A .NET application that uses Azure OCR to scan, analyze, and organize documents based on their content.